by Texas Homesteader ~

 (deep breath) Oh my goodness that smells divine!
 And my mind is racing with all the things I might be able to flavor with it.

-My first thought is to use these Herb Bombs to flavor my brown rice since I typically saute the rice for just a few minutes in oil to intensify the rice flavor.
-Or maybe to light saute fresh garden veggies.
+My first thought is to use these Herb Bombs to flavor my brown rice since I typically sauté the rice for just a few minutes in oil to intensify the rice flavor.
+Or maybe to add simple fresh flavor when I sauté those fresh garden veggies.

 But I’m sure there are many things these convenient flavored cubes would be great for!